 All program faculty are members of Moores Cancer Center at UC San Diego Health.
-They represent 10 academic Departments (Cell & Molecular Medicine Program, Center For Marine Biotechnology & Biomedicine, Chemistry and Biochemistry, Division of Biological Sciences, Medicine, Nanoengineering, Pathology, Pediatrics, Pharmacology and Surgery) and 4 organized research units (the Cancer Center, The Scripps Institution of Oceanography, the Ludwig Institute for Cancer Research and the Center for Cancer Nanotechnology Excellence).
+They represent 10 academic Departments (Cell & Molecular Medicine Program, Center For Marine Biotechnology & Biomedicine, Chemistry and Biochemistry, Division of Biological Sciences, Medicine, Nanoengineering, Pathology, Pediatrics, Pharmacology and Surgery) and 4 organized research units (Moores Cancer Center, Scripps Institution of Oceanography, Ludwig Institute for Cancer Research, and the Center for Cancer Nanotechnology Excellence).
 The 20 participating faculty constitute a group of extremely productive investigators who are major leaders in their respective fields.
-This group includes 1 Nobel Prize winner (Tsien), 1 Howard Hughes Medical Institute investigators (Tsien), 1 Ludwig Institute investigators (Kolodner), and 2 members of the National Academy of Science (Karin, Kolodner).
-All faculty mentors have agreed to participate in the Program’s courses and seminars, to accept trainees into their laboratories and research programs and to provide career guidance to trainees.
+All faculty mentors have agreed to participate in the Program’s courses and seminars, to accept trainees into their laboratories and research programs, and to provide career guidance to trainees.
 The faculty have been carefully selected so as to bring expertise in all phases of drug development to the Program.

 Rafael Bejar, MD, PhD, Assistant Professor of Medicine.
 Dr. Bejar is a cell/molecular biologist and medical oncologist who is Head of the Center of Excellence in Myelodysplastic Syndromes (MDS).
 His laboratory utilizes deep sequencing to identify clonal mutations in MDS patients which are then studied in laboratory models to identify the mechanisms by which they alter cellular function and to assess the impact of specific mutations on prognosis and response to targeted therapy with the goal of applying these to individualized care.